Brinson Honors College Student Board of Directors

 STEP 4: Share your proposal with your community partner.
 Modify as needed.

-STEP 5: Submit your proposal by the deadline, January 31, 2019 at midnight.
-You can submit your proposal by emailing it to firstname.lastname@example.org with the subject line “Mini-Grant Proposal.”
 If you email it, look for an email confirmation that it was received.
-If you do not get a confirmation within 24 hours, contact the Honors College Office or your USI instructor.
+If you do not get a confirmation within 24 hours, contact the Brinson Honors College Office.
 ONLY ONE PERSON on the team needs to submit the proposal, on behalf of the whole team.

-Projects that are funded through the mini-grant program are encouraged to present their work at a special showcase at the Research and Scholarship Celebration (Undergraduate EXPO) April 3, 2019.
-First-year Honors College students who present will be considered for a community service award, sponsored by the Honors College Student Board of Directors’ Community Service Committee.
+Projects that are funded through the mini-grant program are encouraged to present their work at a special showcase at the Research and Scholarship Conference (Undergraduate Expo) March 20-21, 2024.
+First-year Brinson Honors College students who present will be considered for a community service award, sponsored by the Brinson Honors College Student Board of Directors’ Community Service Committee.
+Mini-grant recipients are required to present their project to the Student Board of Directors no later than the last day of classes during Spring semester.
+The presentation will include learning goals, project success, images, and information included in Step 3.

 RESOURCES & TIPS